 How does it work?

-At this time, I’m set up for upper-body portraits.
-You’re welcome to bring your fancy pants and dancing shoes (especially if they make you feel more you), but know that they won’t be in the shot.
+I typically make torso-and-up portraits.
+You’re welcome to bring your fancy pants and dancing shoes (especially if they help you feel more you), but they probably won’t be photographed.

-- As a guiding rule, less is more.
-Makeup that looks great in public will look overdone under the bright lights of my studio, and high image quality of my camera.
+- I do not provide hair and makeup, so please do your own before arriving.
+Remember: less is more.
+Club makeup looks overdone under the bright lights of my studio, and image quality of my camera.

 - Get plenty of sleep for three days before our shoot.
 Drink lots of water and avoid alcohol.